Tech-with-anmol/Tech-with-anmol/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Tech-with-anmol.github.io
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning javascript library
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
-- 💬 Ask me about ...
+- 💬 Ask me about python or Web devlopment
-- 📫 How to reach me: ...
+- 📫 How to reach me: anmolsinghaa1234@gmail.com
 - 😄 Pronouns: ...
+- ⚡ Fun fact: I learned game development for about a month but all my work gone trash -->
+#i am anmol aka Tech-with-anmol
+##some facts

+- 🔭 I’m currently working on: Tech-with-anmol.github.io
+- 🌱 I’m currently learning javascript library
+- 💬 Ask me about python or Web devlopment
+- 📫 How to reach me: anmolsinghaa1234@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I learned game development for about a month but all my work gone trash
--->